haskell-github-trust/.github/profile/README.md

 2. Add the Hackage account [haskell_github_trust](https://hackage.haskell.org/user/haskell_github_trust) to the list of package Maintainers.
 3. Transfer or fork the package repository into this org.

+## How to talk about the Haskell Github Trust

+Talk in the [GitHub Discussions](https://github.com/orgs/haskell-github-trust/discussions) or in [Haskell Discourse](https://discourse.haskell.org/).

 ## How to quit being a Trust Owner

 You can transfer your repos back to your own account and quit this organization any time you want.